NikhilSaroop21/PROG7313_Agri_Energy_Connect_ST10040092/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-# Watch a full demonstration of:
+-Watch a full demonstration of:

-# Role-specific login flow
+-Role-specific login flow

-# Farmer and Employee dashboards
+-Farmer and Employee dashboards

-# Product submission and filtering
+-Product submission and filtering

-# Account approval process
+-Account approval process

-# Demo Video on YouTube
+-Demo Video on YouTube
 Note: Replace the link with your actual video.